aws/eks-anywhere/designs/snow-integration.md

 ### Control Plane Load Balancing

 EKS-A uses [kube-vip](https://kube-vip.chipzoller.dev/docs/) for control plane load balancing, where we create kube-vip as static pod in each control plane node instance.
-The kube-vip manifest template is built in as part of the EKS-D Node AMI for Snow integration specifically due to the EC2 instance user data limit of 16KB.
-The user specifies the control plane endpoint in the EKS-A `clusterSpec.controlPlaneConfiguration.endpoint` and EKS-A passes it down to the `kubeadmControlPlane` object as part of the pre/post KubeadmCommands.
+As Snow increases the EC2 instance user data limit, the kube-vip manifest template now is passed in as user data in KubeadmControlPlane instead of being built in as part of the EKS-D Node AMI.
 The control plane endpoint will be used as the vip_address along with the kube-vip container image when EKS-A runs the bootstrap script where it creates kube-vip pods.

 ```yaml
 apiVersion: controlplane.cluster.x-k8s.io/v1beta1